cmolodo/covid-19/README.md

 No case numbers provided from 2020-03-21 through 2020-03-25.

+Arlington started making past case numbers available on town health website as of 2020-04-16, updated data to match provided numbers.

 #### Belmont, MA
 https://www.belmont-ma.gov/home/urgent-alerts/covid-19-information-for-the-town-of-belmont-find-all-updates-here
 Live data entered as of 2020-03-19, backfilled using prior notices and WaybackMachine archive snapshots.